JaZafier00716/tetris_clone/README.md

   - \`main.c\`: This is the main file of the project.
   - \`movement.c\`: This file containts functions for object movement
   - \`objects.c\`: This file contains all object definitions
+  - \`images.c\`: This file contains all functions that work with images

 - **include/**: This folder contains header files.
 It includes \`header.h\` which is used for connection of source files.